 - Look for admissions of mistakes and failures.
 Someone who never admits they are wrong is dangerous.
 If they’re so smart, and they’ve never failed, it just means they’re a coward.
 But if they’ve failed and never talk about it, they project an unreal image of what is to be a human being.
 It’s harder to learn from aliens than humans, I think.
 Ask for stories of mistakes and failures, their own or others.
 This will force any true guru into open and honest territory where they can be of greater use to you.

 - Ask “Why do so many people fail at this?”
-A wise person will answer this with some acknowledgment of how hard the thing is to do.
-But there is an ego trap in this question: I once heard a famous software consultant say, in response, “because not enough people follow my advice”.
+From starting companies, to losing weight, to writing books, our most popular experts offer advice on things most people why try fail to achieve.
+A wise person will answer this question with some acknowledgment of how hard the thing is to do.
+But there is an ego trap in this question: I once heard a famous consultant say, in response, “because not enough people follow my advice”.

 Things not to do:

 - Use an expert as your negative stepping stone.
 This is the definition of a heckler.
 They want to steal thunder and use someone else’s platform as a launching point for their own.
 This rarely works as it doesn’t earn real fans.
-Critiquing, especially harsh venomous criticisms, is easier than creating.
+Critiquing, especially venomous criticisms, is easier than creating.
 In life you score more points for building on what people say, not tearing it town.
-If tearing something down is necessary to build your theory, that’s fine, but people often forget that second part.
+If tearing something down is necessary to create a better theory, that’s fine, but people often forget that second part.

 - Demand instant satisfaction.
 Sometimes when I’m stumped, I say: “send me that question in email and I’ll blog about it, with a better answer”.
 This is not a cop-out if I follow through.
 I may have a good answer, or know a fact, but not be able to access it in real time (the older I get, the more true this will be).
 The goal is the truth, not how fast I can access it.
 Asking a guru to follow up on their blog about something is a totally reasonable request, and it’s one I love to hear.